richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

     in URI format.
 You create your own URI, possibly to reflect the name of your service, for example: `https://<service name>/MSA`

-    > **Note:** It's good practice to use the Matching Service Adapter's URI (i.e.
+    > **Note:** It's good practice to use the Matching Service Adapter's URI (that is,
-    > the URI where the hub will send Matching Requests) as its entity ID,
+    > the URI where the hub will send matching requests) as its entity ID,
     > but this isn't mandatory.

 1. In `metadata:`, use the `uri:` parameter to specify the location